CamdenFlannagan/WaveTableSynth/README.txt

 Make sure that the file "WaveTableSynth.nds" and the folder "sfz" are on the same level of your drive

+There's probably nothing interesting in the "resources" folder ;)

 -------------------------------------
 Controls: